How To Find The Package That Provides A Specific File In Linux

 Debian, Ubuntu, Linux Mint:

-In any APT-based systems, you can find the package that provides a certain file using apt-file tool.
+In any DEB-based systems, you can find the package that provides a certain file using apt-file tool.

-Install apt-file using command if it’s not installed already:
+Install apt-file as shown below if it’s not installed already:

 $ sudo apt-get install apt-file